mrabetm/pancake-sorter/README.md

         pancakes.add(new Pancake(3.0));
         }
 ```
-This is my setup method, which setup data for the tests below.
+This is my setup method, which sets up static data for the tests below.
 This is the Arrange within the AAA pattern.

 ```java